-- · Storage ID: Enter the Storage ID for Viz Artist as configured in Viz One - · Hosts: Clicking the Add button opens a dialog to provide Viz Engine with the host-name for the desired Viz One instance.
-The host name must include the protocol prefix, for example: http://vme57\-sia. - · To remove a previously configured Viz One instance, select it from the list of hosts and click the Delete button. - · Test Connection: Select the desired host and click the Test Connection button to check if the configured Viz One connection is working correctly.

-· If Test Connection returns that the Viz Engine is not registered as a Video Server, the Engine must be added as a server in the Viz One Studio Administration.
+- Storage ID: Displays the Storage ID for Viz Artist as configured in Viz One. - Hosts: Opens a dialog to provide Viz Engine with the host-name for the desired Viz One instance when the Add button is clicked.
+The host name must include the protocol prefix, for example: http://vme57-sia.
+To remove a previously configured Viz One instance, select it from the list of hosts and click the Delete button. - Test Connection: Selects the desired host and click the Test Connection button to check if the configured Viz One connection is working correctly. - If Test Connection returns that the Viz Engine is not registered as a Video Server, the Engine must be added as a server in the Viz One Studio Administration.
 Please refer to the Viz One documentation for further information.

-· If Test Connection returns a Storage ID mismatch, please adjust the Storage ID field accordingly.
+• If Test Connection returns a Storage ID mismatch, please adjust the Storage ID field accordingly.